shivanishimpi/typescript/README.md

 # Tech-Blog

-> This repository consists code for the technical blogsite that was created while learning TypeScript
+> This repository consists code that was created while learning TypeScript

-Please follow the [guidelines](#codes--redistribution) to build upon our work.

 ### Setup